Academic Grievance Procedure

 - The grievance report and relevant correspondence and documentation will be kept on file by the Grievance Coordinator.

 Decisions of the Dean of TUJ on grievances by undergraduate students may be appealed to the Vice-Provost for Undergraduate Studies, within seven (7) calendar days of notification, but only on the grounds that procedural defects substantially prevented the student from obtaining a full and fair hearing on the merits of the case.
 Appeals to the Vice-Provost for Undergraduate Studies shall be in writing and delivered via the office of the ADAA.

 Students in TUJ Graduate College of Education master’s level courses should follow the same appeal procedure as Undergraduate students, but should be appealed to the Associate Dean for Academic Affairs in the College of Education.

 1 If circumstances warrant, students may appeal for an extension of time to file a grievance.
-Appeals should be in writing and sent to the CAO for consideration.
+Appeals should be in writing and sent to the ADAA for consideration.